-The ISCC System Documents contain general requirements, processes and guidelines applicable to ISCC, System Users, Certification Bodies and auditors.
-They specify for instance the procedures for conflict resolution, dealing with non-conformities, the ISCC Impact Assessment, the ISCC Integrity Programme, Risk Management and corresponding requirements.
-Furthermore, they describe, for example, the specific sustainability requirements for the different kinds of raw materials that can be covered under the ISCC EU certification, requirements for traceability and chain of custody, and requirements for greenhouse gas calculation and verification.
+The ISCC certification systems rely on governance documents which contain general requirements, processes and guidelines applicable to ISCC as a whole.
+They specify for instance the procedures for conflict resolution, dealing with non-conformities, the ISCC Impact Assessment, or the ISCC Integrity Programme.
+The governance documents are complemented by technical documents.
+The technical documents contain and establish the specific requirements for the sustainable production of feedstocks, for traceability and chain of custody, or for greenhouse gas calculation and verification.
+The requirements specified within the technical documents are the basis for a certification under ISCC and are to be complied with by ISCC System Users.
+Compliance with the respective ISCC requirements is verified during audits by CBs cooperating with ISCC.